Gangarosa Endowment for Safe Water

 - CDC's National Center for Emerging and Zoonotic Infectious Diseases

-Over 1 billion people worldwide do not have access to safe water, and every year, more than 2 million people around the world die of diseases they contract from contaminated water.
+Almost 750 million people worldwide do not have access to safe water, and every year, 840,000 people around the world die of diseases they contract from contaminated water.
 Giving everyone in the world safe drinking water would cost hundreds of billions of dollars in treatment plants, pipes and taps.
 Thanks to a simple technology developed by retired CDC scientist and researcher Dr. Eugene Gangarosa and his colleagues, safe water is becoming a reality for even the poorest families in the most remote parts of the globe.
 Called the Safe Water System, it combines water treatment using inexpensive diluted bleach solution and safe water storage using narrow-mouthed containers and lids.

 - A project to bring safe water storage containers to communities in rural Madagascar

 - Sponsoring masters of public health students to study a safe water system project in Jolivert, Haiti following the devastating earthquake of 2010